d-morrison/IntroStatActivities/_book/12-L09-paired-wrapup.md

 ### Learning objectives

+* Identify whether a study is a paired design or independent groups

 * Given a research question involving paired data, construct the null and alternative hypotheses in words and using appropriate statistical symbols.